 How do exosomes work?

 Exosomes carry genetic information.
-Protein and messenger RNA can relay this information, letting cells know when to and how to react.
-This exosomes cell-to-cell communication is possible due to its unique shape and content.
+Protein and messenger RNA can relay this information, letting cells know when and how to react.
+This exosome cell-to-cell communication is possible due to its unique shape and content.

 Exosomes from young stem cells rejuvenate the older cells and assist in calming an overactive immune system or modulating it to respond in a coordinated and more effective fashion.